timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/concept/functions.md

 A few notes:

-- First, you will need an OpenAI API key.
+- First, you will need an OpenAI API Key.
 - Try the prompt: `"Who am I?"`.
 That will invoke the `getUser` function.
 - Try the prompt: `"Show me all the lights"`.
 This will invoke the `getLights` function.
 - Try the prompt: `"Turn off all lights"`.
 This will invoke the `controlLights` function.